 Over the medium term, the department will focus on: recalibrating South Africa’s foreign policy and services; strengthening African cooperation and regional integration; consolidating global economic, political and social relations; and developing and managing infrastructure projects and properties.

-The department realises its mandate mainly through the 125 diplomatic missions in 108 countries in which South Africa has representation.
+The work of the department realises its mandate mainly through the 125 diplomatic missions in 108 countries in which South Africa has representation.

-The department continues to play an active role in African Union (AU) structures and processes for the advancement of peace and security; and conflict prevention, resolution and management on the continent.
+The department will continue to play an active role in the structures and processes of the African Union (AU) for the advancement of peace, security and conflict prevention in Africa.

-The DIRCO continues to focus on consolidating economic, political and social relations through structured bilateral mechanisms and high-level engagements to promote national priorities.
+The DIRCO will continue to focus on consolidating economic, political and social relations through structured bilateral mechanisms, high‐level engagements and the creation of country‐specific strategies to promote national priorities.

 South Africa’s foreign policy outlook is based on its commitment to the values and ideals of Pan-Africanism, solidarity with people of the South and the need to cooperate with all peace-loving people across the globe in pursuit of shared prosperity and a just, equitable and rules-based international order.

 The country’s diplomacy of Ubuntu continues to place cooperation with partners as the thrust of its foreign policy endeavours above all forms of competition.